AndrewSasmito/CustomDatabase/README.md

 Note that git commit history is not representative of the work distribution, as the majority of the work is done in VSCode Live Share sessions of both of us working on it simultaneously.

-A simple command line interface is used to test the B+ Tree database implementation with content addressable storage.
+A simple command-line interface to test the B+Tree database implementation with content-addressable storage, plus a FastAPI web server for REST API access.

 ## Building